platipodium/mossco-code/QuickStart.md

 		git clone git://git.code.sf.net/p/mossco/code $MOSSCO_DIR
 		git clone git://git.code.sf.net/p/mossco/setups $MOSSCO_SETUPDIR

+This could take some time, as the complete `git` repositories occupy roughly 170 Mb (code) and 1.6 Gb (setups) of space.
+Alternatively, you can obtain a snapshot from https://sourceforge.net/projects/mossco/files/Snapshots/ that needs only half the space (we do not recommend this).

+# Preparing external programs for use with MOSSCO

 For those not already working with their own FABM and GOTM codes, the easiest way to obtain and use them within MOSSCO is: